-Introducing Prof. Robert William Rogers as the best qualified person in America to speak on ancient archeology, the Rev. Albert Sheppard said that he was presenting Prof. Rogers to the most intelligent group of women in New York.
-Consequently the speaker and the women in the audience were all happy at the Women's Club meeting, March 5.
-Then Professor Rogers told the fascinating tale of finding "A Bundle of Letters Thirty Centuries Old."
-"All letters" and the "reflect the writer and the times in which letters," said he, "reflect the writer and the times in which he lived."
-Then, with a delightful sense of humor and a he lived."
+Introducing Prof. Robert William Rogers as the best qualiied person in America to speak on ancient archeology, the Ever.
+Albert Sheppard said that he was presenting Prof. Rogers to the most intelligent group of women in New York.
+Consequently the speaker and the women in the addience were all happy at the Women's Club meeting, March 5.
+Then Professor Rogers told the fascinating tale inding "A Bundle of Letters Thirty Centuries Old."
+"All Inters," said he, "reflect the writer and the times in which he lived."
 Then, with a delightful sense of humor and a scintillating delivery, Mr. Rogers pictured the finding in 1887 of 300 bricks in Egypt by a native woman.
-These bricks were valuable because they were covered with Babylonian writing from the days when the Egyptian kings of 1300 B. C. wrote letters to each other.
-Of this number of bricks, 82 are in the British Museum; 180 in Berlin; a few in Cairo, and one in the Metropolitan Museum.
-Reading the translation of come of these letters the speaker enter. the translation of some of these letters, the speaker entertained and amused his hearers.
+These bricks were valuable because they were covered with Babybonian writing from the days when the Egyptian kings of 500 B. C. wrote letters to each other.
+Of this number of bricks, 82 are in the British Museum; 180 in Berlin; a few Cairo, and one in the Metropolitan Museum.
+Reading the translation of some of these letters, the speaker enterained and amused his hearers